 To that end, I've come up with something that I feel does the job, and does it well.
 I've taken a CSS animation courtesy of the good folk at CSS Load and embedded it in the layout of my application.
 This animation is hidden from view until the user navigates to another page.
 At that point, the CSS animation appears in the header of the screen and remains in place until the new screen is rendered.
-This is what it looks like:

 How's that work then guv?